Elsys-Design/DIGITAL-VERIFICATION-COCOTB/examples/README.md

 ##### Tests
 - unit\_write\_read: tests unitary write and reads
 - stimuli\_inputs: tests the execution of a scenario described as a stimuli file
+- file\_write\_read: tests write from file and read to file using random inputs

 #### interconnect\_stream\_tlast